Ivanclj/msia423-final-project/README.md

 ├── README.md                         <- You are here
 │
 ├── app
-│   ├── models.py                     <- Creates the data model for the database connected to the Flask app │   ├── __init__.py                   <- Initializes the Flask app and database connection │
+│   ├── __init__.py                   <- Initializes the Flask app and database connection
+│
 ├── config                            <- Directory for yaml configuration files for feature generation, model training, scoring, etc.